This is really important if you’re trying to run ad campaigns. It worked perfectly for me. Thanks to Don Massenzio for reposting his original advice.

 Share with us your own views!
 Have you tried any of these services?
 Do you have others to recommend?

-Filed under Amazon Kindle Direct Publishing, business of writing, ebooks, Free Books, indie publishing, Marketing books, Money!, novels, Print on Demand, Self-publishing, Writing
+Filed under Amazon Kindle Direct Publishing, business of writing, ebooks publishing and selling, Free Books, indie publishing, Marketing books, Money issues for writers, Print on Demand for fiction writers, Self-publishing, Writing, writing novels

 Joel Friedlander at The Book Designer is always a wonderful source.
 This piece by Judith Briles (@mybookshepher) on “How to Avoid Book Publishing Blunders, Bloopers and Boo-Boos” has some up-front advice for all of us.
 I especially like the “writer beware” section on “pitch fests.”
 Briles says save your money!